OroArmorModding/Oro-Config/README.md

 ```java
 ConfigItem(String name, T defaultValue, String details, Consumer<ConfigItem<T>> onChange)
 ```
-T is the type of data that you are storing in this `ConfigItem`, being on of the supported types.
+T is the type of data that you are storing in this `ConfigItem`, being one of the supported types.

 The name is for the name of this `ConfigItem`, which is used in the json to identify what the values are used for.
 The default value is the value that is normal for the config to use, but is overriden when the config file is read.